Preparing to be a Work-from-Home Student

 Plan your time

 - Choose your preferred tool for keeping track of your to-do list, due dates, and schedule.
-It does not matter if it is a mobile app, wall calendar, or bound paper agenda.
+It does not matter if it is one of those linked just above, a mobile app, wall calendar, or bound paper agenda.
 The important thing is that it is a format that you will actually use.
-You might consider whether it would be helpful to keep your schedule somewhere that is visible to your family or roommates so that they know when you are likely to be unavailable.
+You might consider whether it would be helpful to keep your schedule somewhere that is visible to your family or roommates so that they know when you are likely to be busy.

-- Normally, you might keep a semi-regular schedule that includes things like going to the library several nights per week.
-Do you really know just how much time you spend on coursework, though?
-Figure out how much time you typically need to devote to each class and account for when you will need extra time for major assignments or exams.
+- As the semester gets moving and you get an idea of what the workload will look like for each class, think carefully about just how much time you spend on coursework.
+It will help you to plan later in the semester when deadlines and exams start to pile up.
 Write this information out in a way that makes sense to you, and use it to draft a daily and weekly task list and schedule.
 Be realistic about how much you are able to accomplish in one day, and build in extra buffer time when you have big assignments due.

 - While class times and other meetings may have a predetermined time, it will be up to you to define the structure of much of your day.
 Once you know how much time you will need to devote to your coursework, think about the best time of day for you to do that.
 Depending upon your living arrangements, you should consider the schedules of others in your house or apartment.

 - Schedule time to spend with family and friends, even if it is over the phone or online.
 There are a few reasons to do this.
 First, knowing that you have made time for relaxation and socializing will make it easier to focus on the task on hand when you need to be reading or studying.
-Second, it will signal to your friends and family that you have considered their needs and schedules and that you care about them, but that you also need to prioritize your coursework.
+Second– and this will be especially important if you have trouble with friends and family seeking your attention during times when you are occupied with coursework– it will signal to them that you have considered their needs and schedules and that you care about them, but that you also need to prioritize your studies.

 Discuss schedules, boundaries, and expectations with your family or roommates

 - Whether you are living at home with your family or with other students in a house or apartment, you should sit down and have a discussion about how you can help each other with this adjustment.
-Try to have this discussion prior to the start of online classes on March 19.
+Try to have this discussion prior to the start of classes.

 - Prepare for this discussion by constructing an outline of the amount of time that you will need to devote to coursework and the types of tasks you will be doing.
 For example, will you sometimes need quiet space so that you can engage in online class discussions using a speaker and microphone?
 Your family or roommates will be better able to support your learning if they are aware of your needs.

 - If you are living at home with family members who work or are also in school, consider working during the same hours that they do to help remove the temptation to socialize when you intended to be studying.
-If other family members are also working from home, plan ahead to share technology resources or favored working spaces.
+Plan ahead to share technology resources or favored working spaces.

 - If you are living in a household with young children or others who require care, be sure to clarify with the rest of your family who will be responsible for providing that care and at what times.